LangsterGA/test/README.md

 ![GoData](/images/RawCSVs.PNG)

-Four SITREP summary tables with 16 total calculated fields, each of which could be used to create a separate map.Contents described in next section.
+Four SITREP summary tables with 16 total calculated fields, each of which could be used to create a separate map.
+Contents described in next section.

 ![GoData](/images/SummaryCSVs.PNG)